 I have been part of the Nielsen panel for quite some time after receiving a random digit dial although you’re statistically likely to be selected if you live in a “swing state” if you live in the US or a less populated state.
 Not all pay and avoid panels that involve sweepstakes instead of cash.

 If you want to join a panel, look up major market research companies near you and see how to join their panel.
 Some of the best paying market research studies involve being part of communities that give their opinion on products and/or coming in for qualitative discussions for your opinion on a new product/service!
 I tend to avoid online-only panels as many haven’t turned out to be legitimate.

 Tutoring for extra money

-As I was very familiar with the material, I never had to do too much prep work besides just reading through the student’s textbook to see what material is the focus.
-I typically tutored for two to three hours at a time, so making at least $100 from three hours worth of work is definitely worth it.
+As I was very familiar with the material, I never had to do too much prep work besides reading through the student’s textbook to see what material is the focus for that week.
+I typically tutored for two to three hours per week during a semester, so that’s at least $100 from 2-3 hours worth of work.
 I’ve read about native English speakers teaching English online for good money, but I haven’t done this myself.

 Reselling clothes for extra money

 There’s almost unlimited possibilities for what you can sell online if you have the right eye.
 I paid for a trip to London by attending a sample dress sale by an up-and-coming indie English dress designer with a cult following online.